 In 2019 we are performing at the Aldeburgh Festival, Spor Festival in Århus, and Konsertserien Periferien in Oslo, alongside two showcase performances of our work in London.
 2018’s highlights included touring to the USA to work with Mocrep in Chicago, and recording a session for BBC Radio 3’s Late Junction with American electronica artist Swan Meat.

-Bastard Assignments has performed at LCMF, Weisslich, in Copenhagen and Århus with AUT, Frontiers Festival in Birmingham, Tête à Tête: The Opera Festival, London Topophobia, on Resonance FM and headlined Nonclassical’s clubnight twice.
-Our September 2016 performance at Southbank Centre was broadcast live on BBC Radio 3’s Hear and Now programme.
+Previous years have seen Bastard Assignments perform at hcmf//, Royal Academy of Arts, LCMF, Weisslich, in Copenhagen and Århus with AUT, Frontiers Festival in Birmingham, Tête à Tête: The Opera Festival, London Topophobia, Nonclassical and on Resonance FM.
+Our performances at Southbank Centre and Wellcome Collection were broadcast live on BBC Radio 3’s Hear and Now programme.
 Work made by our composers has also recently been performed by ensembles including Plus-Minus Ensemble, An Assembly, Ensemble Garage and Decoder Ensemble at Elbfilharmonie in Hamburg.

-We have been featured in articles and profiles in the Guardian, the Telegraph and The Wire magazine, and been reviewed in The Spectator, the Quietus and the Evening Standard.
+Bastard Assignments has been featured in articles and profiles in the Guardian, the Telegraph and The Wire magazine, and been reviewed in The Spectator, the Quietus and the Evening Standard.

 In 2019 we are again supported by Arts Council England and PRS for Music Foundation, and Snape Maltings, where we are a resident ensemble on the Snape Maltings Open Space residency programme for 2017-19.
 In 2016 and 2018 we received British Council Artists’ International Development Grants for performances in Berlin and Munich in Germany, and Chicago in USA.
 Earlier events have received funding from the Sound and Music Composer Curator scheme.